-“Can you check with the staff seated in the next counter?”, he asked me.
-It was early morning and a time when customers slowly begin to trickle into the Bank.
+“Can you check with the staff seated at the next counter?” he asked me.
+It was early morning when customers slowly began to trickle into the Bank.
 A burly customer walked up to my table, let’s call him Shankar, approached me with a query.
 It was a familiar enquiry, one that I responded to quite often – “What is the procedure to close my account?”.
 And so I rattled off my answer to him; submit a closure letter, hand over related documents, debit card, et al. After courteously giving him a detailed and comprehensive response, I patiently waited for him to begin submitting his documents for closure.
 But to my surprise, Shankar turns, looks around and after observing one of my colleagues seated at the far end, he asks me to check with my colleague on how to close an account.
 Taken aback and a wee bit annoyed, I beckoned my colleague to come over and explain the procedure.
 My colleague promptly came over and responded with the same answer.
-Shankar now satisfied with both our responses, subsequently went about to close his account.
+Shankar, now satisfied with both our responses, subsequently closed his account.

-Mark and Luke recounts in the Gospels of an early morning incident, when the women in haste return from the empty tomb to tell the disciples what they had seen and heard.
+Mark and Luke recount in the Gospels of an early morning incident, when the women in haste return from the empty tomb to tell the disciples what they had seen and heard.
 “She (Mary Magdalene) went and told those who had been with him and who were mourning and weeping.
-However when the disciples heard that Jesus was alive and that she had seen him, they did not believe it”1 .
-Luke narrates that the announcement made by the women “seemed to them like nonsense” 2 .
-Consequently it was Peter who takes the lead; he gets up and runs ahead to the empty tomb to verify what the women had narrated.
+However, when the disciples heard that Jesus was alive and that Mary had seen him, they did not believe it”.
+According to Luke, it “seemed to them like nonsense”.
+Consequently, Peter takes the lead; he gets up and runs ahead to the empty tomb to verify what the women had narrated.

 “She (Mary Magdalene) went and told those who had been with him and who were mourning and weeping.
-However when the disciples heard that Jesus was alive and that she had seen him, they did not believe it”1
+However, when the disciples heard that Jesus was alive and that she had seen him, they did not believe it”

-One of the key evidences of Jesus’ resurrection is his post-death appearances.
+One of the critical evidence of Jesus’ resurrection is his post-death appearances.
 Jesus nullified every doubt that his disciples had of his resurrection by appearing to them – sometimes individually, often in a group, sometimes indoors, other times outdoors and occasionally shared a meal with them.
-His appearances were not just a momentary or a fleeting visit but they were multiple and have been confirmed by more than one Gospel writer including Paul’s first letter to the Church at Corinth.
+His appearances were not just a momentary or a fleeting visit, but they were multiple and confirmed by more than one Gospel writer, including Paul’s first letter to the Church at Corinth.

-Jesus’ appearances were not just a momentary or a fleeting visit but they were multiple and have been confirmed by more than one Gospel.
+Jesus’ appearances were not just a momentary or a fleeting visit, but they were multiple and confirmed by more than one Gospel.

 - Mary Magdalene: Mark 16.9 and John 20.11-14